 There are three types of pension – state pension, workplace pensions and personal pensions.
 All three types are available to everyone, as long as you are in employment.

-When people reach their state pension age (currently between 63 for women and 65 for men), they will receive an income from the state, called the state pension.
+When people reach state pension age (currently 66), they will receive an income from the state, called the state pension.